 MARIE LAURENCIN (1883 - 1956)

-Marie Laurencin, (born October 31, 1883, Paris, France?died June 8, 1956, Paris), French painter, printmaker, and stage designer known for her delicate portraits of elegant, vaguely melancholic women.
+Marie Laurencin was a French painter, printmaker, and stage designer known for her delicate portraits of elegant, and a vaguely melancholic women.

 ← Back to artists list